 - Rock Climbing: Rock climbing opportunities in the Black Hills are fantastic with a handful of summits and a miniature mountain range.
 Whether you’re in to the steep edges and overhanging walls of Falling Rock or want to hang out with the four guys at Mount Rushmore for breathtaking views, rock climbing areas around Rapid City won’t disappoint.

 - Hiking and cycling: Wide-open spaces are plentiful in and around Rapid City.
-Whether is hiking or cycling, these two activities are a favorite amongst visitors and locals alike.
+Whether you are hiking or cycling, these two activities are a favorite amongst visitors and locals alike.
 Be sure to check out a list of hiking and cycling trails for the best trails and views in and around the city.

 - Watersports: With an abundance of man-made lakes and creeks, access to watersports couldn’t get any easier.
 Take a kayak or tube ride down Rapid Creek that will give you a different perspective of Rapid City, canoe with the ducks at Canyon Lake, enjoy the peace and serenity at Deerfield Lake or test your water skiing skills at Angostura Recreation Area.

 Plan your trip around these outdoor recreation events and activities to make the most of your time in Rapid City:

 - Crazy Horse Volksmarch – When was the last time you stood eye-to-chin with a legend?
 It could happen for you this June 3-4 at the 32nd Annual Crazy Horse Volksmarch, where you can join in the most popular organized hike in the United States.
 You’ll follow a 10K round-trip woodland ramble to hike up the World’s Largest Mountain Carving in progress and reach the pinnacle experience of standing on the outstretched arm of the great Lakota leader.
 It’s an unforgettable way to explore Crazy Horse Memorial in all its awe-inspiring glory.